amsen20/masters-thesis/docs/scinear/using-linear-types.md

 ## Method and Function Definitions and Calls

 Methods and functions present a similar problem to loops.
-If a method or function body uses a linear reference, the program accesses the linear value via that reference multiple times during execution.
+If a method or function body uses a linear variable, the program accesses the linear value via that variable multiple times during execution.

 For example:
 ```Scala